 It was nearing the end of the year and the internal communications team were pleased with their progress.
 Just last week they had launched their new intranet and as they approach their first review meeting, they felt quietly confident that they had succeeded with their mission and surpassed their goals.
-They had produced lots of content and spent months carefully planning the information architecture and migrating all their files onto the new system.
+They had produced lots of content and spent months carefully planning the information architecture and migrating all their data onto the new system.
 It had been a success by all accounts.

 As they poured into the meeting room, the once gleeful mood abruptly changed.
 The piercing cold eyes of c-suite executives bore deep into the souls of every one of them as they took their seats around the table.
 The room fell dark and silent.
-From deep within the eerie silence, a deep voice boomed and the worst three words that could have been uttered filled the heavy air: “Zero site traffic.”
+From deep within the eerie quiet, a deep voice boomed and the worst three words that could have been uttered filled the heavy air: “Zero site traffic.”

-Speechless, the Internal Communication team looked around desperately for an exit; fear etched across their faces and knuckles white they gulped in unison.
-“How could it be!?” they wondered helplessly.
+Speechless, the Internal Communication team looked around desperately for an exit.
+Fear etched across their faces and knuckles white, they gulped in unison.
+“How could it be?” they wondered helplessly.
 All those months of hard work and not one user?!

 The air around them became thick and heavy and their vision started to swirl.
 Hearts beating fast, alarm turned to panic as they realized two things: 1) they weren’t leaving this room alive, and 2) they’d forgotten to plan an intranet launch!!!!!